aelfric/ncfl-livedocs/events/cx.md

   (unless opponents have met previously), the round begins with a coin flip.
   The winner of the flip may choose to affirm or negate.
 If the teams met in prelims, they will uphold the opposite side in elims.
-- NSDA Campus/Tabroom.com will manage the coin flip.
+- Tabroom.com will manage the coin flip.
 Five minutes after a pairing is released, the teams will be notified who won the flip, enabling that team to make their selection.
 Debaters must check their email for the tabroom link!
 If they fail to choose within 5 minutes, the other team will